AIE-team/DatabaseLinkBootCamp/README.md

+# Windows dB Application

-This is the Code for the bootcamp we did on 24 March, Making a Windows form app with DB grid to display Table using a sql statement
+This is the Code for the bootcamp we created on 24 March.
+It is a Windows form app with DB grid displaying a table using a inline SQL statements.